Harvard Pilgrim Medicare Supplement Company Review

 Medigap Plan M

-Plan M is a good plan designed for Seniors on a budget.
+Medicare Supplement Plan M is a good plan designed for Seniors on a budget.
 Plan M pays 50% of your Medicare Part A deductible.
 You will pay the Part B deductible and Part B excess charges.
 If you are a healthy individual with few health expenses, Plan M could be a good choice.
-If you rarely visit the doctors, the savings on your premium may outweigh your out of pocket costs.
+If you rarely visit the doctors, the savings on your premium may outweigh your out-of-pocket costs.
 Plan M is not offered by many carriers, so comparison pricing will be limited.

 Medigap Plan N